Fruit Picking Jobs in Canada: All You Need to Know!

 It’s a good idea to check a job description to see if you fit the requirements.

-Fruit Picking Jobs in Canada for Foreigners
+Fruit Picker Jobs in Canada for Foreigners

 If you want to work fruit picking jobs in Canada as a foreign worker, you must obtain a work permit.
 The process of applying for a work permit can be complex, so it’s important to understand the requirements before you begin.

-If you’re from a country that has a working holiday agreement with Canada then you may be eligible for the International Experience Canada (IEC) program.
+If you’re from a country that has a working holiday agreement with Canada, then you may be eligible for the International Experience Canada (IEC) program.

 This program allows young people between 18 and 35 to travel and work in Canada for up to two years.
 This type of program is ideal because you don’t need a job offer to qualify.